dcmartin/hassio-addons/cpu2msghub/README.md

 Detailed [documentation][edge-fabric] for the IBM Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.

-By default the system will only listen for messages and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/cpu-load` (`username` and `password` are also supported, but unspecified).

-If the addon is configured with CPU and Open Horizon is installed, the options for `device` and `token` will default to hostname and exchange password.

 ## Installation

 ### Install Open Horizon (OPTIONAL)